-This course instructs students in the process of using Finale for producing music compositions and arrangements.
-(Prerequisite: MU302)
+This course instructs students in the process of using Dorico for producing music compositions and arrangements.

-MU353 Instrumental Methods I
+MU353 Instrumental Methods II

-This course includes a study of the basic care, playing techniques, and pedagogy for the flute, single-reed woodwinds, and double-reed instruments, including a brief overview of the basic techniques for playing all other concert percussion instruments.
-(Prerequisite: MU253)
+This course covers the basic care, playing techniques, and pedagogy for brass family instruments family as well as a brief overview of the basic playing techniques, care, and pedagogy for instruments of the string family.
+(Prerequisite: MU353)